jnstockley/BTN/README.md

 # BTTN (Better Twitch.tv Notifications)

+# What's next for BTTN
+Since I am happy with how BTTN works for Twitch.tv notification, I have started some testing to see if it's theoretically possible to do a simple thing for Youtube videos.
+In a perfect world, I would love to get this working with Youtube live streams as well.
+So with that said, I am starting work on Version 2.0.
+This version will most likely take a while to implement since I am planning on re-writing the whole program to better facilitate future versions and new services.
+Below is a checklist with the featutres I plan to add, as well if they are in-progress, done, or canceled.
+Please create an issue if there are any features that should be added.

+## Version 2.0 Progress
+  - [ ] All current features in 1.62
+  - [ ] Youtube Video Upload support
+  - [ ] Youtube Live Stream support

 # Version 1.62
 What's new!
 Updated dependencies, requires Java 17+.
 This version is recommended for all users